Welcome

 Hello there, I'm glad you're here.

-Because there are so many ideas about how to live, and what we should do, I want to offer time and space in which people can connect with what is right for them.
+Because there are so many ideas about how we should live, and what we should do, I want to offer time and space where a person can connect with what is right for them.

-Whether you have a goal in mind or have no idea where to begin, I'm glad to start wherever you are.
+Whether you have no idea where to begin or have a firm idea in mind, I'm happy to start wherever you are.

 If you have questions about anything at all, or want to have a conversation to get a feel for me, then please get in touch.
 I look forward to hearing from you.